hzdu/team_ctnis_com/wp-content/plugins/happyforms-upgrade/readme.txt

 * Unlimited personal and client use plans.

 == Changelog ==

+= 1.26.3 =
+* Bugfix: Dropdown field was misbehaving when involved in conditional logic.

+= 1.26.2 =
+* New feature: "Hint" control for adding descriptive text to Radio and Checkbox field choices.
+* Improvement: Nicer vertical alignment of choices spanning multiple lines in Radio and Checkbox fields.
+* Improvement: "Align choices" control is now a button group for better usability.
+* Improvement: Exhausted choices are now always tagged with "(0 remaining)" to avoid confusion.
+* Improvement: All instances of "submit" type inputs have been replaced with buttons for easier styling.
+* Improvement: All custom form dropdowns have been replaced with their native counterparts for better performance and accessibility.
+* Removal: Rank field has been deprecated, since its functionality is better covered by a combination of other fields.
+* Removal: Built-in PDF generation was limited and has been deprecated in favor of dedicated services.
+* Removal: "Store replies and attachments in database" control caused issues with other, more important features and has been deprecated.

+= 1.26.1 =
+* Improvement: Nonce checks have been removed for improved compatibility with cache plugins.
+* Removal: "Tooltip" styling for field hints has been deprecated to improve usability of forms.
+* Removal: "Add 'select all' choice" was redundant and has been deprecated.
+* Removal: Long Text field's more lightweight with "Add rich text editor toolbar" deprecation.
+* Bugfix: Form width was rendered incorrectly on specific PHP versions.
+* Bugfix: Payment field form notices weren't working correctly.

+= 1.26.0 =
+* New feature: New "Scrollable Terms" field.
+* Improvement: Multi-page forms have been overhauled for better usability.
+* Removal: Long Text field "Rows" behaved inconsistently and has been removed.
+* Removal: "Add other choice" control has been deprecated in favor of conditional logic.
+* Removal: "Consent Choice" field was redundant and has been deprecated.

+= 1.25.14 =
+* Improvement: Miscellaneous improvements to Forms screen.
+* Improvement: New filter allows finer control of assets loading.
+* Improvement: Ajax handling of actions in Activity screen.
+* Bugfix: A back-compat routine was preventing submissions on specific form configurations.

 = 1.25.13 =
 * Bugfix: Signatures were being cropped incorrectly.